ComposeGears/Tiamat/README.md

 - `freeArgs` - free type arguments, useful to store metadata or pass deeplink info
 - `clearFreeArgs` - clear free type arguments (eg: clear handled deeplink info)
 - `navResult` - provide the data passed to `NavControllr:back(screen, navResult)` as result
+- `clearNavResult` - clear passed nav result (eg: you want to show notification base on result and clear it not to re-show)
 - `rememberViewModel` - create or provide view model scoped(linked) to current screen
 - `rememberSharedViewModel` - create or provide view model scoped(linked) to current/provided `NavController`